Call on China to free defenders and #RepealRSDL

 All you need to know about 'Residential Surveillance at a Designated Location' (or RSDL).

-In 2012 China amended its Criminal Procedure Law, including a new provision in Article 73 that allowed for a practice called ‘Residential surveillance at a designated location’ (known in short as RSDL) – now corresponding to Article 75 under the Law’s 2018 revision.
+In 2012, China amended its Criminal Procedure Law, including a new provision in Article 73 that allowed for a practice called ‘Residential surveillance at a designated location’ (known in short as RSDL) – now corresponding to Article 75 under the Law’s 2018 revision, and whose implementation is further detailed in Articles 74 to 79 alongside regular ‘residential surveillance’ (or house arrest).

-This provision authorised holding someone in custody – prior to arrest – for up to 6 months in any location or building chosen by the police, without a need to disclose such location, and with very limited due process and possibilities for judicial review.
+This provision authorises the police and the Ministry State of Security to hold someone in custody – prior to arrest – for up to 6 months in any location or building they choose, without a need to disclose such location, and with very limited due process and possibilities for judicial review.

-According to international human rights standards, as repeatedly stated by UN independent experts: placing individuals under incommunicado detention + for investigation + for prolonged periods + without disclosing their whereabouts = secret detention = a form of enforced disappearance.
+According to international human rights standards, as repeatedly stated by UN independent experts, including the UN’s own Working Group on Enforced or Involuntary Disappearances (WGEID): placing individuals under incommunicado detention + for investigation + for prolonged periods + without disclosing their whereabouts = secret detention = a form of enforced disappearance.

 • While not all these individuals are human rights defenders, this is commonly recognised as a tactic used to intimidate and coerce individuals detained for their human rights-related work.